AdityaGhai/Python_Marothan/Day 15 - Pomodoro Technique using tkinter/Readme.md

 ## Pomodoro Technique Timer

 Its a program that helps to study using Pomodoro Technique.
-The program is based GUI with the help of tkinter.
+The program is based on GUI with the help of tkinter.